the Web designer

 What are we focusing on: focus on product.
 I wish I could do a better job in communicating this truth here, which is when you really are focused on the product, that's not a platitude.

-What is it like working with Mr. Cook?
-Can you give us any examples or anecdotes that demonstrate his leadership?
+What is it like working with Ms. Cook?
+Can you give us any examples or anecdotes

 Sometimes those meetings are over in his space, sometimes here in the